 A work permit is usually required to work in a foreign country.
 Your employer will be your sponsor to allow you to work in the country.
 A permit, of course, costs money.
 So you need to clarify who will be paying for the work permit - you or your employer.
 And any necessary extensions.
 In some resorts, the worker will pay the fees initially and then be reimbursed by the employer on a monthly basis.

 The time it takes to get a permit varies by country.
 In some countries it only requires a matter of days before you can get your permit, while in other countries it may take weeks before you can start working.
 A valid passport will also be required.

 You should also be aware that many resorts hire out dive operations.
 That is, the dive shop at the resort you work at is a separate entity than the resort.
 It may be an extension of a dive operator in town.
 Thus you are working directly for that dive shop and not the resort.
 This is the reason why many times you can not charge your dives to your room at the resort.
 So don't go looking for that discount if you stay at the same resort chain in another location.

-For instructors, the Pro Dive website quotes salaries with no experience in the $18,000-$22,000 range.
-Instructors with the Resort Operations Specialist degree can expect a salary increase of $2,000 to $3,000.
-In additon, management positions starting salaries are quoted at $25,000 and up.
-I've seen other schools quote a somewhat lower range of starting salaries to expect (i.e., $15-$18,000 for new instructor and $18-$24,000 for management to start).
+I've seen some scuba training schools quote a somewhat lower range of starting salaries to expect (i.e., $15-$18,000 for new instructor and $18-$24,000 for management to start).
 Whatever the exact number is, these figures are a good general guide to start with.